BinaryIgor/code-examples/metrics-and-logs-collector/README.md

 Simple Python app/tool that collects metrics and logs from Docker Containers.

-It then exposes those metrics to Prometheus (which just means having a http endpoint) and saves logs in the local file system, limiting their size and rotating files, if necessary.
+It then exposes those metrics to Prometheus (which just means having an http endpoint) and saves logs in the local file system, limiting their size and rotating files, if necessary (it's also pretty straightforward to save logs somewhere else, in a database for example).

 Basic requirements:
 * Python 3.10, compatible pip & deps specified in src/requirements.txt
-* Alternatively just Docker and running it as a container - see `build_and_run_collector.bash`
+* Alternatively just Docker and running it as a container - see *build_and_run_collector.bash*
 * Prometheus, if you want to make practical use of the exposed metrics

 ## When to use it

 If you work on a system that can be deployed on a single machine or a few machines.
 If this is the case, you don't want to bother with Kubernetes complexity, so you seek for a simpler solution.
-You can you just use Docker and a few scripts and tools to make your life easier.
+You can just use Docker and a few scripts and tools to make your life easier.
 This is one of those tools - only Docker and a Prometheus instance is needed to use it.

 ## How it works

-*collector.py* is an entry point of the *metrics-ands-logs-collector*.
+*collector.py* is an entry point of the *metrics-and-logs-collector* tool.
 When started, it reads config from env variables and prints it to the console like this:
 ```
 2024-02-11 19:15:47.998 [INFO] collector: Starting collector for local-machine machine!